-The property is located in an existing residential area.
+The property is located in an existing platted residential neighborhood.
 There are clearly established roads and residential lot boundaries.

 2. Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.